bghazel/bghazellearning.github.io/README.md

 <br><br>
 8/27/25
 <br>    - I think I'd like to see if I could fit the entire MSP Client: New PC Setup checklist into a script.
 Or at least see how much I can fit into one.
 Some of it will probably be less intuitive or slower than just doing it through gui but I'll be able to eliminate those once I find it.
 I think I'll just go down the checklist and see what I can put into script instead.
+<br>    - Had to switch computers. this is for a test commit to make sure vscode and git are all setup correctly.